Project Goals & Scope

 All it is needed is a bunch of Raspberry PIs, (4 Model-B with 4GB) USB sticks, a power hub, and a Ethernet Switch.

 Anyway you can drive yourself mad, like I did, and buy more staff like dedicated SSDs disks to improve cluster performance.
+Or scale it up adding more powerfull x86 mini PCs

-Rebuild automatically the cluster
+Automatically rebuild the cluster